Real Case Study 2026 Reading time: 14 min

 Two golden rules with permethrin on textiles.
 Rule one: it is not applied to skin.
 It’s formulated for fabrics and gear, not as a body repellent.
 Do not confuse it with standard mosquito sprays.
 Rule two: wait for complete drying before handling or packing.
 Depending on ambient conditions, allow 20 to 45 minutes of open-air drying.
 Once dry, the treated textile is completely safe for the whole family.

-Ryan treated his suitcase in the building’s parking garage, spray in one hand, phone flashlight in the other.
-He paid special attention to the wheels — a hiding spot most people completely overlook.
-“The wheels are like little caves.
-Recesses, darkness, warmth from the asphalt.
-Exactly what a bed bug is looking for.”
+Treat the suitcase in a parking garage or on tile, spray in one hand, phone flashlight in the other.
+Pay special attention to the wheels — a hiding spot most people completely overlook.
+The wheels are like little caves: recesses, darkness, warmth from the asphalt — exactly what a bed bug is looking for.

 Textile protection🛡️ Best luggage protection